YihangLou/FasterRCNN-Encapsulation-Cplusplus/README.md

-# FasterRCNN-Encapsulation-Cplusplus
+#FasterRCNN-Encapsulation-Cplusplus
-Encapsulation C++ version of FasterRCNN
+Encapsulation in  C++ version of FasterRCNN

 Here is C++ Implementation of FasterRCNN Interface.
 As you can see, there are two folders and you can compile the self-defined cpp files with caffe, or compile your files as a dynamic lib.